Muehe/WHDB/README.md

 # WHDB
 Continued WHDB addon for classic WoW

-Somewhere in beta phase.
-No warranties.
+## This Addon wil be merged with [ShaguQuest](https://github.com/shagu/shaguquest) soon™

 Requires Cartographer addon (using the [modified WHDB version of Cartographer](https://github.com/Muehe/Cartographer) is advised but not required).

 # Description: